reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 non-functional attributes such as safety level or execution time.

 A component implementation is defined in the context of a component interface.
-All external interactions occur through the features of the interface, i.e., the interface enforces connectivity to external components.
+All external interactions only occur through the features of the interface, i.e., the interface enforces connectivity to external components.

 A component interface can have multiple implementations.
 A component implementation can be viewed as a component variant